Student Statement of Rights

 The 5 key components of Professionalism are:

-Each of these five components are graded from 0 – 3.
-If a student is on track to receive less than 50% for Participation & Professionalism, they will be required to meet with the instructor and the Director of Education to discuss the growth opportunities so that the student can work to improve before final grades are submitted.
-If a student receives less than 50% on their final grade for Participation & Professionalism, they will fail the course and be required to retake the course.
+Each of these five components are graded based on the demonstration provided by the student.
+If a student is trending to receive less than 50% for Professionalism, they will be required to meet with the instructor and/or a member of the Education Department to discuss the growth opportunities available to improve their Professionalism grade.
+If a student receives less than 50% on their final grade for Professionalism, they will automatically fail and be required to retake the course.

 Payment Policy